 At check-in I asked the front desk person for a dinner recommendation and she steered us to The Rumpus Room, a 10-minute walk from the hotel.
 The cheese curds were a perfect introduction to Milwaukee, but we loved everything else as well, from the roasted chicken to the pork shoulder to dessert – a s’mores soufflé.
 And a friend, Hannah from Getting Stamped, saw my Instagram Story from the restaurant and stopped by since she happened to be just down the street.
 The beauty of social media!
 She’s an expert on Milwaukee and gave us a lot of suggestions for our next couple days.

-Milwaukee Day One
+Things to Do in Milwaukee With Kids: Day One

 Milwaukee County Zoo